HKU-BAL/CPG/README.md

 ### 4. Align other types of contigs to sequences in current clusters <br>
 makeblastdb -in remaining_cluster.fa -dbtype nucl -out remainingcontigs_Id<br>
-blastn -db remainingcontigs_Id -query othertype_contig.fa -outfmt 6 -max_target_seqs 1  -max_hsps 1  -out  othertype_contig.tsv<br>
+blastn -db remainingcontigs_Id -query othertype_contig.fa -outfmt "6  qseqid sseqid pident qlen slen length qstart qend sstart send mismatch g apopen gaps evalue bitscore" -max_target_seqs 1  -max_hsps 1  -out  othertype_contig.tsv<br>
 a.
 Obtain contigs that are fully contained with >99% identity and covered >80% of the aligned cluster.
 These contigs will be added to the current cluster. <br>
+   FIle_name: Other_type_contigs.txt, file_format: Cluster_ID+'\t"+contig_ID
 b.
-If the coverage of the current cluster is under 80%, we record the ID of the current cluster and the contig ID. (in candidate_contigs.txt) <br>
+If the coverage of the current cluster is under 80%, record the ID of the current cluster and the contig ID. (in candidate_contigs.txt) <br>
+   Format: Cluster_ID+'\t"+contig_ID
 c.
 Obatain the contigs that satisy several contiditions.
 The pass contigs would  be added to the current cluster.<br>
 Pass_contigs.py<br>
 d.
 Add other types of contigs into the current cluster (contigs from a and c)<br>
+Move_contigs.py<br>

 ### 5. Merge left-end placed and right-end placed contigs into a longer insertion<br>
 a.
 If an LEP contig and an REP contig were within 100 bp in the same orientation, please align the two contigs with each other. <br>